ray-project/ray/doc/source/starting-ray.rst

         -Dray.local-mode=true \
         <classname> <args>

-Note that some behavior such as setting global process variables may not work as expected.
+Note that there are some known issues with local mode.
+Please read :ref:`these tips <local-mode-tips>` for more information.

 .. note:: If you just want to run your Java code in local mode, you can run it without Ray or even Python installed.